 Ensure you comprehend what the data stands for exactly (i.e., what the data is collecting) and are mindful of the larger context.
 While circumstantial information can be useful, you must understand how data relates to global performance.

 Part of this framework is when the data gets collected and the period it covers.
-It can vary depending on how IT teams could integrate the database at your organization.
+It can vary depending on how IT teams could integrate the database at your organisation.

 Data must be accessible periodically and interpreted with consistent and reasonable definitions.
 For example, you need to know if the data record of the area you are applying gets permanently timestamped or if it is the latest record version.